pypa/pip/docs/html/user_guide.rst

 To setup for powershell::

-   python -m pip completion --posh | Out-File -Encoding default -Append $PROFILE
+   python -m pip completion --powershell | Out-File -Encoding default -Append $PROFILE

 Alternatively, you can use the result of the ``completion`` command directly with the eval function of your shell, e.g. by adding the following to your